stefansnaerh/planets-info-react/README.md

 I used useContext to handle the state between components which shows the skills neccesary to pass this project.

+The website is fully responsive between devices and accessible for screen readers.

 Hope you like it!

 I got the design from [Frontendmentor.io](https://frontendmentor.io)